 What Is Engagement?

 In recovery, engagement is defined as the process of sustaining participation in ongoing treatment.
 While seeking help for your addiction and receiving treatment are steps in the right direction, engagement can make all the difference in your long-term recovery success.
+If you are living with a recovering addict, there are many ways you can support your partner, learn more here.

 After you complete SUD treatment, you must stay committed to your sobriety by allowing yourself to be mentally and emotionally involved in continuing treatment.
 At times, it may sound like tough, grueling work.
 While it is not always an easy task, sobriety can be a joyful and rewarding process only if you continue to stay engaged with your recovery.